Are the Wheels Coming Off Trump's 'Fine-Tuned Machine'?

 - The Defense Department was so caught off guard by the announcement that the previous policy — allowing transgender military members to serve openly — is STILL on its website.

-- For a week, top administration officials have tried to talk President Trump down from his public criticism of Attorney General Jeff Sessions, the New York Times reports.
-And the Washington Post adds that the president has discussed the possibility of installing a new attorney general through a recess appointment.
+- For a week, top administration officials have tried to talk Trump down from his public criticism of Attorney General Jeff Sessions, The New York Times reports.
+And The Washington Post adds that the president has discussed the possibility of installing a new attorney general through a recess appointment.

 - The Alaska Dispatch News says that Interior Secretary Ryan Zinke called Alaska’s two senators to warn them that Sen. Lisa Murkowski’s “no” votes on health care had put the state’s future with the administration in jeopardy. ("I'm not going to go into the details, but I fear that the strong economic growth, pro-energy, pro-mining, pro-jobs and personnel from Alaska who are part of those policies are going to stop," Sen. Dan Sullivan, R-Alaska, said regarding Zinke’s call.